DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-07-27-experiment-2-iterating-what-we-show-to-itt-providers-when-they-search-for-school-placements.md

 ### DfE Sign-in

-We assume the service's ‘manage school placements’ side will be behind a DfE Sign-in screen.
+We assume the service’s ‘manage school placements’ side will be behind a DfE Sign-in screen.
 However, this is not necessarily true of a ‘find a school placement’ service.

 We must determine whether the ‘find a school placement’ service needs to be behind a DfE Sign-in.